 Willing to explore Chinese herbs for fertility?
 We specialise in Fertility TCM since 1999.
 Book an appointment today to discover how our expertise can help your situation.

-If you are considering herbs to improve your chances to conceive, you must read this.
+If you are considering herbs to boost your fertility, you must read this.

 Your chances of achieving pregnancy with herbs are 3,5 times greater than with conventional medical drug therapy alone.
-This is also almost twice more effective than IVF.
+When you take correct herbs dispensed to your TCM* diagnosis, it is nearly twice more effective than IVF.
 This was the conclusion of a large study (systematic review) completed by the University of Adelaide.

 The study was a substantial one.
 It involved 1851 women and explored the efficacy of Chinese medicine and compared it to conventional treatments for infertility.